 There are two ways to add a 3D object feature class:

-- Create a new 3D object feature class in the geodatabase using the Create Feature Class pane and choose 3D Object from the Feature Class Type list.
+- Create a 3D object feature class in the geodatabase using the Create Feature Class pane and choose 3D Object from the Feature Class Type list.

 - Convert an existing multipatch feature class to a 3D object feature class by adding 3D model file formats using the Add 3D Formats To Multipatch geoprocessing tool.